 Lalibela was among the first 12 UNESCO World Heritage Sites inscribed in 1978.
-This ancient town in Ethiopia is known for its 11 monolithic rock-hewn churches, which trace back to the 13th century.
+This historic town in Ethiopia is known for its 11 monolithic rock-hewn churches, which trace back to the 13th century.

 After the Muslims conquered the “Old Jerusalem,” the Ethiopian king at the time named Lalibela the “New Jerusalem.”
-Christians were no longer allowed to make the pilgrimage to the Holy Land, so Lalibela filled the void.
+Christians were no longer allowed to take the pilgrimage route to the Holy Land, so Lalibela filled the void.
 To this day, Lalibela is a prized pilgrimage site for Ethiopian Christians.

 How to get there: Lalibela is a 1-hour flight from Addis Ababa.

 22. Kremlin and Red Square, Moscow

 The Kremlin and adjoining Red Square make up the heart of Moscow.
 They’ve been at the center of Russia’s history and politics for over 700 years.

 In addition to being a political center, the Kremlin is also home to many Russian Orthodox churches.
 Chief among them are the Cathedral of the Dormition, Church of the Annunciation, and Church of the Archangel.
 A stone’s throw away is St. Basil’s Cathedral, perhaps the most iconic structure in all of Russia.